error

 Equitable experiences We’ve put processes in place to support colleagues who wish to change their name, gender marker and/or title on KPMG systems.
 We have also provided more guidance for colleagues on adding their pronouns to email signatures and on Teams.

-In the last few years, our LGBT+ network Breathe have created a transport-focused LGBT+ network with more than 50 organisations which has started a movement to implement change in this sector.
-Breathe are longstanding supporters of the charity Terrence Higgins Trust, who celebrated their 40th anniversary in 2022.
+In the last few years, our LGBT+ network Breathe has created a transport-focused LGBT+ network with more than 50 organisations which is helping to implement change in this sector.
+Breathe are long-standing supporters of the charity Terrence Higgins Trust, which celebrated its 40th anniversary in 2022.
 Breathe partnered with Network Rail’s LGBT+ Network, Archway to raise £40,000 across 2022/2023 to support this milestone.
 In addition to this, Breathe have made a public commitment to mentor 50 LGBT+ refugees over three years in partnership with refugee charity, Tent.

 Keeping LGBT+ inclusion on track